Federal law levies harsh punishments for drug-related drive-by shootings. Penalties include fines and possibly decades in prison.

 Nevada state law penalties (NRS 202.287)

 The punishment for violating Nevada state drive-by shooting law depends on the location of the vehicle.
-If the car is not within an area designated by city or county ordinance as a populated area for the purpose of prohibiting the discharge of weapons, a drive-by shooting is a misdemeanor in Nevada carrying:
+If the car is not within an area designated by city or county ordinance as a populated area for the purpose of prohibiting the discharge of weapons, a drive-by shooting is a misdemeanor carrying:

 - up to six months in jail such as Clark County Detention Center, and/or